jmscott/play/README.md

 # Project
 - PgFabric - Monitoring Scripts for Pg 9.5
 - hoq - a trivial interpreter written in go yacc, designed to teach CSP, inspired by "hoc"
-- raq - REST API PostgreSQL Queries
+- raq - REST API for PostgreSQL Queries Files